-This article will give you all of the most up-to-date information to get your ecommerce store up and running with minimal hassle and help you stay ahead of the pack.
+This article will give you all of the most up-to-date information you need to get your ecommerce store up and running with minimal hassle.
+Here is how you can stay ahead of the pack and hack your store build and set-up, without compromising on quality.

 Choosing your domain name

 A domain is like the postal code for your online store, and it’s usually the first thing that your customers notice about your brand.
-Choosing one is easier said than done.
-Ideally, your brand name should:
+Choosing one is easier said than done as many .com domain names are already registered.
+Don’t count on getting anything too obvious: you might have to settle with variations or regional domain extensions.

-Be relevant to your product offering or niche, though this is not always necessary.
+- Be relevant to your product offering or niche, though this is not always necessary.
 Take a look at companies like Bing and Google – these nonsensical phrases have taken the world by storm and originally had no literal meaning.
-However, they have had recognition as search engines bestowed upon them over the years and have since become household names.
+They have had recognition bestowed upon them over the years and have since become household names.

-A local element in your domain name can help display local pride and improve your chance of ranking for local search queries, but you might be limiting your customer base
+- A local element in your domain name can help display local pride and improve your chance of ranking for local search queries, but you might be limiting your customer base if you go down this route.

-Sites like GoDaddy.com are a good, universal place to register a domain.
-With a domain name registered, it’s advisable to set up rolling payments to prevent yourself from having any hosting problems and to stop anyone from buying up your domain when it expires.
+Sites like GoDaddy.com are a good, safe place to register a domain.
+With a domain name registered, it’s advisable to set up rolling payments to prevent yourself from having any hosting problems and stop anyone else from buying up your domain when it expires.

-Start by exploring open-source options like WordPress and it’s more-budget competitors.
+- Start by exploring open-source options like WordPress and its competitors.
 Not sure which content management system to go for?
 Getting acquainted with third-party reviews and curated lists of the top ten open-source ecommerce platforms will help you get to know their unique selling points and limitations, so you can make an informed choice.
+Open-source is good for longevity and it means you will find cheap developers to help you upgrade your site over the years.

-Want a more managed service?
-Investing in a SaaS ecommerce platform means that for a small monthly subscription you get technical support and have greater autonomy over the look and feel of your store.
+- Want a more managed service?
+Investing in a SaaS ecommerce platform means that for a small monthly subscription you get technical support and have autonomy over the look and feel of your store.
+This model means less maintenance work for you, but you also lose out on some of the more advanced open-source features, especially when it comes to customization.
+That being said, SaaS ecommerce store builders like Shopify are improving all the time and adding in new features on a monthly basis.
+For an ecommerce beginner, it’s not a bad optiom to go with.

-Here are some things that a hosted platform can offer new etailers:
+Here are some things that a hosted ecommerce platform can offer new etailers:

 Of course, if you have plenty of time and budget to play with, you could invest in a custom-built website for your store.
 If this is the case, consider checking out the portfolio of the web designer and developer before you commit yourself.
 Have plenty of face-to-face meetings and discuss designs in detail as the website starts to come together.

-Omnichannel retailing involves offering your customers a seamless shopping experience, regardless of what device they are using or whether they buy from you online vs. in-store.
+Omnichannel retailing involves offering your customers a seamless shopping experience, regardless of what device they are using or whether they buy from you online or offline.

 The future of omnichannel retail is online, and modern ecommerce solutions give you the necessary flexibility to sell across different online marketplaces.
 Instead of setting up disparate accounts on the likes of Amazon, eBay, and Etsy, an ecommerce platform offers a holistic, integrated approach where merchants can manage inventory, fulfill orders and optimise listings all from one place.